 Chemotherapy (chemo) is the use of drugs to treat cancer.
-The drugs are usually given into a vein or artery and can reach and destroy cancer cells throughout the body.
+The drugs are usually given into a vein and can reach and destroy cancer cells throughout the body.

 Chemo is an important part of the treatment for most people with osteosarcoma (although some patients with low-grade osteosarcoma might not need it).
 Most osteosarcomas don’t appear to have spread beyond the main tumor when they are first found.
-But in the past, when doctors tried to treat these cancers with surgery alone, they would often come back in other parts of the body, where they would be very hard to control.
+But in the past, when these cancers were treated with surgery alone, the cancer would often come back in other parts of the body, where it would be very hard to control.
 Giving chemo along with surgery helps lower the risk of these cancers coming back.

 Usually, 2 or more drugs are given together.
 Some common combinations of drugs include: